 ALZTOGETHER is a way to create a meaningful connection between a person with Alzheimer's disease or other dementia and their caregiver.
 Together, they will explore local cultural attractions and community-based activities, as well as connect with others on their journey with Alzheimer's.

-June 22, 10 a.m.: Stream Ecology at Baltimore Woods Nature Center
+Oct.
+6, 10-11 a.m.: Virtual Ecosystem Tour at Baltimore Woods Nature Center

 Educators from the center will lead a tour and exhibition of the ecosystems on its preserve, including forests, fields, ponds and streams.
 We’ll investigate the unique plants and animals that call these places their homes, and check in on the center’s beavers and discuss how these special animals can change whole ecosystems.

 Oct.
 14, 10-11 a.m.: Virtual Orthodox Iconography and History Tour at St. Sophia’s Greek Church